MicrosoftDocs/dynamics365smb-docs/business-central/shopify/troubleshoot.md

 ## Data capture

-Regardless of the **Log Activated** settings, some responses from Shopify always gets logged that you can inspect or download using the **Data Capture List** window.
+Regardless of the **Log Activated** settings, some responses from Shopify always get logged that you can inspect or download using the **Data Capture List** window.

 Choose the **Retrieved Shopify Data** action in one of following pages: